chnm/crdh-jekyll/_essays/v03-04-news-diets.md

 [^9]: Note that all analysis here concerns the full material.
 No reprint detection was performed for this sample.

-[^10]: The list of words most prominent associated with the topic is: people men man great country life good public law power world government american time true things fact human free political.
+[^10]: The list of words most prominently associated with the topic is: people men man great country life good public law power world government american time true things fact human free political.

 [^11]: Kaplan, *Politics and the American Press*.
 For other analyses emphasizing the community and advocacy functions of particular groups of newspapers, see e.g. Fry, *The Farm Press*; essays in Shore, Fones-Wolf, and Danky, *The German-American Radical Press*.